When the Cat's Away (band)

-When the Cat's Away is a New Zealand female vocal group, supergroup and covers band formed in 1985.
+When the Cat's Away is a New Zealand female vocal group and covers band formed in 1985.
 They are best known for their cover of the Blue Mink assimilationist song "Melting Pot", which became a New Zealand number one hit for them in 1988.
 In 2021, the band members were inducted into the New Zealand Music Hall of Fame.